7hekaka/newcytosim/doc/outreach/installation.md

 On Mac OSX, open an Application called "Audio MIDI Setup" (`Menu > Windows > Show MIDI Studio`)
 The MIDI device should show up there, allowing you to customize (double click) and **activate the output port**.
+You may need to create a new configuration.

 ### Identifying the MIDI port number